scionproto-contrib/jpan/README.md

 - Many more

 ### WARNING
-JPAN can directly connect to SCION **without dispatcher**.
+JPAN connects directly to SCION **without dispatcher**.

-Currently (January 2024), the SCION system uses a "dispatcher" (a process that runs on endhosts, listens on a fixed port (30041) and forwards any incoming SCION packets, after stripping the SCION header, to local application).
+Currently (April 2024), the SCION system uses a "dispatcher" (a process that runs on endhosts, listens on a fixed port (30041) and forwards any incoming SCION packets, after stripping the SCION header, to local application).